Ridvan-bot/pohlmanprotean.se/README.md

 You will find the most relevant information at Prep GCLOUD Workflow

+## Code Validation

+This project uses GitHub Actions to validate code quality before deployment.
+The validation process includes running ESLint and unit tests to ensure code quality and functionality.

+### Code Quality Validation Workflow

+The code quality validation workflow is defined in [`.github/workflows/validate.yml`](.github/workflows/validate.yml).
+This workflow is triggered on every push to the `main` and `dev` branches by workflow [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml).

+The validation workflow performs the following steps:
+1. **ESLint**: Lints the codebase using ESLint to ensure code quality and consistency.
+2. **Unit Tests**: Runs unit tests to verify the functionality of the code.

+### Configuration

+The validation workflow can be configured using the following inputs:
+- `branches`: The branch to run the shared workflow on (default: `main`).
+- `eslint-enable`: Enable or disable ESLint (default: `false`).
+- `eslint-command`: The command to run ESLint (default: `npx eslint --config eslint.config.mjs '**/*.{js,ts,tsx}' || exit 1`).
+- `unit-test-enable`: Enable or disable unit tests (default: `true`).
+- `unit-test-command`: The command to run unit tests (default: `npm run test`).

+### Secrets

+The validation workflow requires the following secrets:
+- `GH_TOKEN`: GitHub token for authentication.

+For more details, refer to the [validation workflow file](.github/workflows/validate.yml).

 ## Deployment
 Automatic Deployment with GitHub Workflows
 This project uses GitHub Actions to handle automatic deployments: